torstenbergersen/sodoku_solver/README.md

 # sudoku_solver

-Sodoku puzzle creator with built in solving algorithm
+Sudoku puzzle creator with built in solving algorithm